sgoldenlab/simba/docs/Scenario2.md

 * **VISUALIZATION SETTINGS**:
   - **Create video**: Tick the `Create video` checkbox to generate `.mp4` videos with classification result overlays.
   - **Create frames**: Tick the `Create frames` checkbox to generate `.png` files with classification result overlays (NOTE: this will create one png file for each frame in each video.
-If you are concerned about storage, leave this checkbox unchecked.
+If you are concerned about storage, leave this checkbox unchecked).
   - **Include timers overlay**: Tick the `Include timers overlay` checkbox to insert the cumulative time in seconds each classified behavior has occured in the top left corner of the video.
   - **Rotate video 90°**: Tick the `Rotate video 90°` checkbox to rotate the output video 90 degrees clockwise relative to the input video.
   - **Multiprocess videos (faster)**: Creating videos can be computationally costly, and creating many, long, videos can come with unacceptable run-times.
 We can solve this using multiprocessing over multiple cores on your computer.
 To use multi-processing, tick the `Multiprocess videos (faster)` checkbox.
 Once ticked, the `CPU cores` dropdown becomes enabled.
 This dropdown contains values between `2` and the number of cores available on your computer with fancier computers having higher CPU counts.
 In this dropdown, select the number of cores you want to use to create your visualizations.